alieeeeeeeen/network/README.md

 # The Overview of Computer Network
-An simple overview of network.
+A simple overview of network.

 ## The security of Network
 There is three way to encrypt the data